 Lydia Fenet: auctioneer based in New York and the executive director of Christie’s

 A distinguished entrepreneur, auctioneer, and executive director of strategic partnerships for Christie’s Auction House, Lydia Fenet is the epitome of success.
 A successful author, she wrote her first book, The Most Powerful Woman in the Room is You.
-In which she shares her advice on how to better comprehend the cut-throat world of selling art.
+In this she shares her advice on how to better comprehend the cut-throat world of selling art.
 With a fierce discipline and a reputation for her pragmatic and radical approach, Lydia Fenet has chaired auctions for more than six hundred organizations, of which half a billion dollars have been donated to various global non-profit-organizations.
 A woman filled with a contagious philanthropic nature.
 Who for years has been committed to communicating about her experience and her illustrious career.
 Directly with the eclectic audience that is the art world.

 Lydia Fenet is also a distinguished speaker.
 She addresses the theme of self-confidence in order to liberate and reinforce the sales potential of each individual.
 Her discourse encourages “empowerment”, female empowerment, in the codified ecosystem and still largely male-centered ecosystem that is the art world.
 She questions the silence around the problems that women face on a daily basis throughout their careers.
 She also addresses the art of negotiation and the unspoken ideas of competition and money that fuel the art world.
 Feminist podcasts, must-read fashion magazines, websites specializing in the international art markets, everyone is getting involved in the discussion.
 Dive into the vibrant world of this Queen of auctions through her Instagram account!